dask/distributed/docs/source/killed.rst

 tried on a worker, and it died, and then the same task was sent to another worker, which also died.
 After a configurable number of deaths (config key " ``distributed.scheduler.allowed-failures``), Dask decides to blame the task itself, and returns this exception.
+Note, that it is possible for a task to be unfairly blamed - the worker happened to die while the task was active, perhaps due to another thread - complicating diagnosis.

 In every case, the first place to look for further information is the logs of the given worker, which may well give a complete description of what happened.
 These logs are printed by the worker to its "standard error", which may appear in the text console from which you launched the worker, or some logging system maintained by the cluster infrastructure.
+It is also helpful to watch the diagnostic dashboard to look for memory spikes, but of course this is only possible while the worker is still alive.

 In all cases, the scheduler will notice that the worker has gone, either because of an explicit de-registration, or because the worker no longer produces heartbeats,